Hoda Kotb Hangs With Celeb Crush Blake Shelton In Nashville

 “Yes, this is a real authentic crush,” Hoda confessed.

 And five years later, Hoda is still crushing on Shelton.
-On the Today Show with Kathie Lee and Hoda’s Instagram story earlier today, Hoda adoringly looks into Shelton’s eyes as he sings to her.
+On the Today Show’s Instagram story earlier today, Hoda adoringly looks into Shelton’s eyes as he sings to her.
 The caption on the post was fitting as it hilariously read, “the way @hodakotb looks at @blakeshelton” along with a heart eyes emoji.

 Another post from the show’s Instagram shares a cute clip of Shelton and Kotb from today’s show with Shelton telling Hoda, “I love you” as the two sip wine together.
 Kotb blushes and grins from ear to ear after hearing Shelton’s words as she gushes that today is her “favorite day… ever.”